JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 `sudo apt-get install nodejs`

-Next we need to install npm, the package manager for Node using:
+Using this method to install node, it should also include an installation of npm, the package manager for Node.
+Check NPM is installed by running `npm --version`.

-`sudo apt-get install npm`
+If it is not installed, you can do so by running: `sudo apt-get install npm`

 **Docker**